emilio-gagliardi/microsoft_cve_rag/microsoft_cve_rag/architect/feature_create_kb_articles.md

     result = await collection.insert_one(record_data)
     if not result.inserted_id:
         raise HTTPException(status_code=500, detail="Record creation failed")
-    return RecordResponse(_id=str(result.inserted_id))
+    return KBCreateResponse(response="Record created successfully", status="success", code=200)
 ```

-create a test file in the test directory that makes a request to the fastapi endpoint with sample data.
+Create a test file in the `tests` directory that makes a request to the FastAPI endpoint with sample data.